dlaurie/lua-assign/README.md

 > A certain commodity, measured in units, is available at depots and required by customers.
 For each depot/customer combination, the unit cost of shipping an item is known.
 Calculate the cheapest way of doing the full shipping job.

-If the numbers involved are fairly small, one can simply duplicate depots and customers.
+If the numbers involved are fairly small, one can use `lua-assign` to solve the transportation problem by simply duplicating depots and customers.